1 / 10

 "The Honda Jazz is a really easy car to drive around town.
 The steering is usefully light, while a surprisingly tight turning circle means you can change direction without too many awkward shuffles of the steering wheel."

-Visibility is excellent, thanks to a slightly higher than normal seating position and a huge front windscreen with ultra-thin pillars.
-The sloping bonnet design makes it difficult to judge where the front of the car is, but that’s true for most modern small cars - and front parking sensors are standard on all but entry-level SE models.
+Visibility is excellent in the Honda Jazz, thanks to a slightly higher than normal seating position and a huge front windscreen with ultra-thin pillars.
+The sloping bonnet design makes it difficult to judge where the front of the car is, but that’s true for most modern small cars - and front parking sensors are standard on all but entry-level Honda Jazz SE models.

 Out of town, the Honda Jazz does a commendable job of feeling like a much bigger, grown-up car.
 It’s not as fun to drive as a Ford Fiesta down a winding road, but it feels safe and assured, without leaning too much in bends.